Dollar, stocks rise after stronger-than-expected U.S. jobs data

 Stock traders balanced the encouraging fundamental strength in the U.S. economy with the prospect of a rate rise.

-MSCI's global share index .MIWD00000PUS was up 0.1 percent, while an index of European shares .FTEU3 ended up 1.8 percent as a weaker euro boosted exporters.
+MSCI's global share index was up 0.1 percent, while an index of European shares ended up 1.8 percent as a weaker euro boosted exporters.

-Gold XAU= dropped more than 1 percent, suffering from the dollar's strength, while Brent LCOc1 and U.S. crude CLc1 continued their slide.
+Gold dropped more than 1 percent, suffering from the dollar's strength, while Brent and U.S. crude continued their slide.

 (Additional reporting by Michael Connor, Ryan Vlastelica and Dan Bases in New York; Editing by Dan Grebler and Leslie Adler)